 Treatment requires a multi targeted approach.
 Of course, the first place to start is to try and remove the cause of the ulcers in the first place.
 This often means making considerable management changes like increasing the amount of turn out time, changing the diet and possibly changing yards.
 It is tempting to think that by turning a horse with gastric ulcers out to pasture all the time the ulcers will heal with no other assistance.
 Unfortunately, this is not the case.
 Horses with ulcers have been turned out, given only fibre feeds and not ridden and this still does not heal the ulcers – this is really relevant to the most common type of ulcers caused by stress and prolonged fasting.
 If ulcers have been caused by drugs then they do usually improve once the drug is stopped.

-Therefore in the short term medicines are used to heal the ulcers but long term management and prevention to make the horse’s life style as low risk as possible are key.
+Therefore, in the short term medicines are used to heal the ulcers but long term, management changes to make the horse’s life style, as low risk as possible are key.

 Ranitidine is a drug that inhibits histamine release.
 As histamine causes a release of gastric acid ranitidine can be used to reduce acid secretion but as there are other mechanisms of acid release it is not as good as omeprazole.
 Ranitidine has proven to be useful in preventing ulcers during times of stress and when other drugs are given, especially in foals on anti-inflammatories.